Zach Pascal Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- In his one matchup against the Raiders, Pascal's 27 receiving yards total is 3.5 less than his over/under for Sunday's game (30.5).
+- Pascal's 27 receiving yards in his one matchup against the Raiders are 3.5 fewer than his over/under for Sunday's game.

-- Pascal did not have a touchdown catch in that outing against the Raiders.
+- The 231.0 yards per game the Raiders are giving up through the air makes them the NFL's ninth-ranked pass defense.

-- This week Pascal will face the NFL's ninth-ranked pass defense (231.0 yards allowed per game).
+- The Raiders have allowed 25 touchdowns through the air (1.7 per game).
+They are 23rd in the league in that category.

 Recent Performances

-- Pascal did not record a catch in last week's game versus the Cardinals.
+- Pascal did not have a catch in last week's game against the Cardinals.

-- Pascal hauled in 29 yards (on two catches) in his last three games.
-He was targeted five times, and averaged 9.7 yards per game.
+- Pascal has hauled in two passes (five targets) for 29 yards (9.7 per game) over his last three games.

 Pascal's Indianapolis Teammates